 It was an institution during the Vedic Age in which producers & non-producing sections of society participated.
 Sacrifices were performed by householders & the kings The householders performing sacrifice were mostly the peasant, merchant & traders & craftsman.
 Whenever a sacrifice was performed, the householder (Yajman) used to give fits to the priest conducting the sacrifice.
 This proc used to result in the exchange of resources between the producing class & non-producing class of priests.

 Similar was the process involved when the king used to perform sacrifices.
-Since resources with the king were far greater when compared with common people, the king used to issue a huge amount of donation to the priestly class.
+Since resources with the king were far greater when compared with common people, the king used to issue a huge amount of donations to the priestly class.
 As economic life evolved during the later Vedic Age & resource availability increased the size of sacrifice also underwent expansion.

 Elaborate costly & complex sacrifices such as the Rajsuya sacrifice, Vajpayee & Ashwamedha sacrifice were the expansion of the same.
 The sacrifices like Vajpayee, Rajsuya & Ashwamedha were having political dimensions as well.
 Rajsuya sacrifice (coronation ceremony) enhanced the prestige of the crown.
 The Vajpayee was performed to increase the strength of the king.
 The Ashwamedha sacrifice was performed to carry out the territorial expansion.

-The pattern of Society of Vedic Aryan
+The pattern of the Society of Vedic Aryan

 Settlement during Vedic Age: The literacy reference found in Vedic literacy & pieces of evidence gathered during archaeological excavation helped in understanding the character & pattern of human settlement during the Vedic Age.
 During the Early Vedic Age, life was essentially was ruler but during the Later Vedic, Age towns had emerged.